saferwall/cli/README.md

   saferwall-cli [command]

 Available Commands:
-  completion  generate the autocompletion script for the specified shell download    Download a sample given its SHA256 hash. gen         Generate malware souk markdown for the entire corpus help        Help about any command scan        Submit a scan request of a file using its hash version     Version number
+  completion  Generate the autocompletion script for the specified shell delete      Delete a sample(s) given its SHA256 hash. download    Download a sample(s) or a behavior report help        Help about any command list        List users or files. rescan      Rescan an exiting file using its hash scan        Submit a scan request of a file using its hash souk        Populate malware-souk database. upload      Upload samples directly to object storage. version     Version number

 Flags:
   -h, --help   help for saferwall-cli

-Use "saferwall-cli [command] --help" for more information about a command.
 ```

 ### Download